parable-php/framework/README.md

 To set up routing, just add a `RoutingPlugin` and place it either in `PLUGIN_BEFORE_BOOT` or `PLUGIN_AFTER_BOOT` depending on whether you need the session/database to be active first.

+For full information on `parable-php/routing`, read the [README.md](https://github.com/parable-php/routing) of that package.

 ```php
 class RoutingPlugin implements PluginInterface
 {